 - 26.1.
 The practice of children sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
 However, this online technology has also given children the opportunity to produce and distribute sexual imagery in the form of photos and videos.
 Such imagery involving anyone under the age of 18 is illegal. - 26.2.
-Youth produced sexual imagery refers to both images and videos where; - 26.2.1.
-A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - 26.2.2.
-A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - 26.2.3.
+Youth produced sexual imagery refers to both images and videos where; - 26.2.2.
+A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - 26.2.3.
+A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - 26.2.4.
 A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18. - 26.3.
-All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people'5.
+All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people'. - 26.4.
+Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child is child sexual abuse and should be responded to accordingly. - 26.5.
+If a member of staff becomes aware of an incident involving youth produced sexual imagery they should follow the child protection procedures and refer to the DSL as soon as possible.
+The member of staff should confiscate the device involved and set it to flight mode or, if this is not possible, turn it off.
+Staff should not view, copy or print the youth produced sexual imagery.